 This is the easy part, due to the aforementioned complete lack of culpability for how the kid actually turns out.

 The Pre-Teens: This is where I win the kid over by teaching him to play sports, and possibly even get myself an America’s Funniest Home Videos candidate for my efforts.
-The most important thing in a young boy’s life is excelling at sports because that’s how you become successful.
-Everybody knows it doesn’t matter if you can count to forty, because as long as you can hit a receiver at forty, you will never be wanting for good grades or foxy ladies.
+The most important thing in a young child’s life is excelling at sports because that’s how you become successful.
+Everybody knows it doesn’t matter if you can count to forty, because as long as you can hit a receiver at forty yards, you will never be wanting for anything.

 High School: Alright Kristin, if you’re reading this, now is the time to go ahead and look away.
 She gone?
 Cool.
 I am buying the shit out of alcohol for this kid, because what is more important to a high schooler than alcohol?
 Nothing.
 Sure, I’ll have to make it clear that if he gets busted I’m going to have to find a new nephew to be the cool uncle for (which, given his pedigree, means I should probably acquire a gun license) but that’s a risk I’m willing to take.

 Adult Life: This is where I check out.
 Grown-ups are far, far too needy for me to put in the effort required to stay cool uncle at this point.
-That being said, once you’re not a kid anymore, the cute factor is gone, so I don’t really care if the kid doesn’t like me anymore, I’m sure there will be younger nieces and nephews I can turn to to help me score good-guy points with the lasses.
+That being said, once you’re not a kid anymore the cute factor is gone, so I don’t really care if the kid doesn’t like me anymore anyhow.
+I’m sure there will be younger nieces and nephews I can turn to to help me score good-guy points (Editors Note from the Future: Yuuuuuuup).

 Avenue Two: The Slandering

 Obviously, there can only be one cool uncle, for which I have three opponents.
 The easiest to fend off comes in the form of my own blood.
 Frankly, the orange juice container in my fridge right now is going to be a cooler uncle than Kevin, and everybody knows it.
 On the father’s side however, my competition isn’t so lax.
-On the one hand, you’ve got a veterinarian, armed with access to innumerable cute animals.
-On the other hand, another damn ultimate fighter, who brings in added cool points of punching other people on national television for a living.
+In one corner you’ve got a veterinarian, armed with access to innumerable cute animals.
+In the other another damn ultimate fighter, who brings in added cool points of punching other people on national television for a living.

 Clearly, I won’t simply be able to beat them on my own merit.
 No, there is definitely smearing to be done.
 The way I see it, a simple trip by the office on a day when Fido’s getting a ball-snipping should be good enough to forever scar the kid, assuming I can get him a front-row seat before he hit’s five or so.